nextcloud/documentation/admin_manual/installation/system_requirements.rst

 Memory
 ------

-Memory requirements for running an ownCloud server are greatly variable, depending on the numbers of users and files, and volume of server activity. ownCloud needs a minimum of 128MB RAM, and we recommend a minimum of 512MB.
+Memory requirements for running an Nextcloud server are greatly variable, depending on the numbers of users and files, and volume of server activity.
+Nextcloud needs a minimum of 128MB RAM, and we recommend a minimum of 512MB.

-Recommended Setup for Running ownCloud
+Recommended Setup for Running Nextcloud
 --------------------------------------

 For best performance, stability, support, and full functionality we recommend: